4meta5/MonetaryPolicyLibrary/trends.md

     * [Implementation](#implementation)

 ## Inflation <a name="inflation"></a>
-* Producer Prices today
-* Consumer Prices tomorrow
-* import prices Friday
-* Consumer Inflation Expectations Friday
 * Inflation may no longer be the first or best indicator of a tight labor market and rising pressures on resource utilization.
 Part of the reason inflation sends a weaker signal is undoubtedly the achievement of anchored inflation expectations and the related flattening of the Phillips curve.14 Whatever the cause, in the run-up to the past two recessions, destabilizing excesses appeared mainly in financial markets rather than in inflation.
 Thus, risk management suggests looking beyond inflation for signs of excesses.
 [Powell at Jackson Hole](https://www.federalreserve.gov/newsevents/speech/powell20180824a.htm)

 ### Inflation Expectations <a name="expectations"></a>
 * Consumer confidence unexpectedly jumped in August to a cyclical high, suggesting that spending momentum may exceed current forecasts.
 The surge in August — the confidence index reached the highest level since late 2000 — came in well above consensus projections and stands in contrast to the decline in the University of Michigan survey.
 [August 29, Bloomberg](https://newsletters.briefs.bloomberg.com/document/MklrS9P3Q1u3mQi2iNAqIw--_2lz2ueyi4g6z35jops/in-focus)

 ### Hurricane Florence <a name="florence"></a>
-* transitory; may need to focus on core measures instead of headline)
+* transitory; may need to focus on core measures instead of headline

 ### Oil prices <a name="energy"></a>
 * Oil prices have climbed rapidly over the past year, reflecting both supply and demand factors.
 Although higher oil prices are likely to restrain household consumption in the United States, much of the negative effect on GDP from lower consumer spending is likely to be offset by increased production and investment in the growing U.S. oil sector.
 Consequently, higher oil prices now imply much less of a net overall drag on the economy than they did in the past, although they will continue to have important distributional effects.
 The negative effect of upward moves in oil prices should get smaller still as U.S. oil production grows and net oil imports decline further. [mpr-summary](https://www.federalreserve.gov/monetarypolicy/2018-07-mpr-summary.htm)